 Spring, summer and fall are all great times to get outside and enjoy the native prairies of South Dakota.

 One side of the kiosk has general information about butterflies, butterfly behavior, and butterfly gardening.
 The other side of the kiosk has identification information for 10 common South Dakota butterflies and 2 rare skippers.
-A brochure will be available to take with you.

 What's in the Garden?